hyperledger-solang/solang/docs/running.rst

   will only search the current directory.
 This option can be specified multiple times and the directories will be searched in the order specified.

+\\-\\-importmap *map=directory*
+  When resolving ``import`` directives, if the first part of the path matches *map*, search the directory provided for the file.
+This option can be specified multiple times with different values for map.

 \\-\\-help, -h
   This displays a short description of all the options